It is the only species of tortoise native to Florida.

 Baby gopher tortoises are called neonates.
-After a period of a few days, the yolk sac is absorbed and the baby is then considered a hatchling.
+After a few days, the yolk sac is absorbed and the baby is considered a hatchling.
 After this transition, the hatchling will begin foraging like the older tortoises.
 Hatchlings have soft shells and are therefore more vulnerable to predators.
 Gopher tortoises do not provide any parental care for the baby.

 These animals have an average lifespan of around 40 to 60 years.
 It is suggested that they can live even longer in captivity.
 Adulthood is reached between 10 and 21 years for females and nine to 12 years for males.
 The oldest recorded gopher tortoise is a male named Gus.
 He resides at the Museum of Natural History in Nova Scotia.
 Gus turned 99 years old in August 2021.